 To train interventional nephrologists in innovative and highly effective procedures that improve the lives of patients, such as creation and salvage of vascular access, catheter placement and manipulations, and ultrasonography for renal biopsy.

-Clinical locations for interventional nephrology training span both private and public sector institutions, including hospitals operated by UW Health and Wisconsin Dialysis, Inc. Interventional nephrology fellows engage in exceptionally comprehensive, non-discriminatory, and nationally renowned training that has produced outstanding interventional nephrologists in both the academic and private sectors.
+Clinical locations for interventional nephrology training span both private and public sector institutions including University of WI Hospital and Clinics, and UnityPoint Meriter Hospital.
+Interventional nephrology fellows engage in exceptionally comprehensive, non-discriminatory, and nationally renowned training that has produced outstanding interventional nephrologists in both the public and private sectors.
 Highlights of training include:

-- Fellows gain a year of clinical experience at a leading institution, teaching learners as well as training in one of the top procedure centers.
+- Fellows gain one year of clinical experience at a leading institution where they teach learners as well as train in one of the top procedure centers.
 This prepares them to work effectively both as a general and interventional nephrologist in their future career.

-- Balance of being on service and being in procedures ensures that clinical skills are maintained
+- Balance of service and procedure time ensures clinical skills are maintained.

-- A robust didactic schedule with highly involved faculty
+- Robust didactic schedule with highly involved faculty.

 How to Apply

-One fellow is accepted per year and we are currently accepting applications for the 2023-24 academic year.
+Two fellows are accepted per year, and we are currently accepting applications for the 2023-24 academic year.
 As a part of your application, you will be asked to upload a current CV, personal statement (cover letter), and three references.
 To request more information, please email Samantha Strennen, Nephrology Fellowship Coordinator, at firstname.lastname@example.org.